veillette/physics-book/contents/ch10GyroscopicEffects.md

 ![In figure a, a plane is shown.
 Force F, lying in the same plane, is acting at a point in the plane.
 At a point, at distant-r from the force, a vertical vector is shown labeled as tau, the torque.
 In figure b, there is a child on a horse on a merry-go-round.
 The radius of the merry-go-round is r units.
 At the foot of the horse, a vector along the plane of merry-go-round is shown.
 At the centre, the direction of torque tau, angular velocity omega, and angular momentum L are shown as vertical vectors.](../resources/Figure_10_07_02.jpg "In figure (a), the torque is perpendicular to the plane formed by \( r \) and \( F \) and is the direction your right thumb would point to if you curled your fingers in the direction of \( F \) .
 Figure (b) shows that the direction of the torque is the same as that of the angular momentum it produces.")
 {: #Figure2 height="200"}

+![In figure a, a person holding the spinning bike wheel lifts it with her right hand and pushes down with her left hand in an attempt to rotate the wheel.
+This action creates a torque directly toward her.
+This torque causes a change in angular momentum Delta L  in exactly the same direction.
+Figure b shows a vector diagram depicting how Delta L and  L add, producing a new angular momentum pointing more toward the person.
+The wheel moves toward the person, perpendicular to the forces she exerts on it.](../resources/Figure_10_07_03.webp "In figure (a), a person holding the spinning bike wheel lifts it with her right hand and pushes down with her left hand in an attempt to rotate the wheel.
+This action creates a torque directly toward her.
+This torque causes a change in angular momentum  \( \Delta L \) in exactly the same direction.
+Figure (b) shows a vector diagram depicting how \( \Delta L \) and  \(  L \) add, producing a new angular momentum pointing more toward the person.
+The wheel moves toward the person, perpendicular to the forces she exerts on it.")
 {: #Figure3 height="300"}

 This same logic explains the behavior of gyroscopes.
 [Figure 4](#Figure4) shows the